ordina-jworks/ordina-jworks.github.io/_posts/2020-08-28-kubernetes-clients-comparison.md

 Typing the `kubectl`-commands into the terminal probably takes half of the time you spend on debugging the issue.
 As developers are always optimizing their workflow, using `kubectl` just takes to much time, even with the `k` alias for the command and perfect auto-complete features.

-As the famous mantra goes anything worth doing twice is worth automating.
+As the famous mantra goes: "anything worth doing twice is worth automating".
-Therefore quite some tools were created to make the process of navigating through a cluster easier than typing a lot of commands.
+Therefore, quite some tools were created to make the process of navigating through a cluster easier than typing a lot of commands.

 This blog post aims to provide a very brief overview of some of the more common tools that are available as replacements or additions to `kubectl` to allow developers to look into a Kubernetes cluster.
 All tools can be installed locally and don't require any components to be installed in the cluster to operate.